openshift/hypershift/docs/content/how-to/openstack/create-openstack-cluster.md

 ## Limitations

 * The HyperShift Operator with OpenStack support is currently in development and is not intended for production use.
+* Enabling Ingress is a day 2 operation for now, using OpenStack Octavia.
-* Ingress and OpenStack CSI (Cinder and Manila) are not functional.
+* OpenStack CSI (Cinder and Manila) are not functional.

 ## Prerequisites